Rich Ellender: College career

 Ellender played four seasons for the McNeese State University.
 He was named All-Southland Conference as a senior when he had 23 receptions for 402 yards and four touchdowns for the Cowboys.
 Ellender was inducted into McNeese State's Athletic Hall of Fame in 2003.

 Professional career

-Ellender was selected in the ninth round of the 1979 NFL draft by the Houston Oilers.
+Ellender was selected 243rd overall in the ninth round of the 1979 NFL draft by the Houston Oilers.
 Ellender was originally cut during the preseason but was re-signed by the team.
 When he joined the team, the coach told him, "I don't wan't you to fumble, and every yard you move the ball toward the goal line, that's one less yard Earl [Campbell] will have to get by himself."
 Ellender finished the season with one reception for 15 yards and was the Oilers' leading punt and kick returner.
 Ellender was cut at the end of training camp in 1980.